kdltmhl/mc-ip-scanner/README.md

 # Minecraft Server Scanner

 A multithreaded Python application that pings an ip address checking for a running minecraft server and returns all the data about the server if one is found.
-The application can be run in a docker container for easy deployment and with an .env file it can return the findings using a discord bot.
+The application can be run in a docker container (WIP) and with an .env file it can return the findings using a discord bot.

 ## Legal Disclaimer